AmineMiliani/WebStudentBook_JSF-JPA/report.md

 ****
 # What was done
 The project is composed of a few different faces, so we will go through each one.

+We  started the project by the previous JSP proejct, then transformed it into a JSF project.
+We made the JSF one work with the DBUtils class, to talk with the database, then transformed the DBUtils to fit a use in JPA.
+We did this to prevent working on everything at the same time and be able to advance with small understandable steps.

 ## List Students
 In this page we display a list of the students, gathered from the database.